 1-4.
 What procedures are you using for handling unauthorized distribution of copyrighted material (e.g., monitoring, sanctions, etc.)?

 The College’s policy detailing the steps to be pursued in responding to DMCA notices are as follows.
 These are published in the Student Handbook.

-- A Web Help Desk ticket is automatically generated and sent to: ITS Help Desk, Provost, Information Security Officer, Designated Network Administrator.
+A Web Help Desk ticket is automatically generated and sent to: ITS Help Desk, Provost, an Associate Director of ITS, Designated Network Administrator.

-- Once positive identification is determined, the ticket is updated to include that information and the Information Security Officer sends an email message to the end user requesting that: End user remove offending material from network within one week, and to inform Information Security Officer when this has been done.
+Once positive identification is determined, the ticket is updated to include that information and the Associate Director of ITS sends an email message to the end user requesting that: End user remove offending material from network within one week, and to inform Associate Director of ITS when this has been done.

 1-5.
 How are you periodically reviewing the plan?
 What criteria are you using to determine if it is effectively combating copyright infringement?

 The policy and procedure are reviewed annually by the CIO and the Dean of Students Office in June and revised as necessary to remain in compliance.
 Based on the monitoring data that ITS collects relative to network traffic as well as the volume of DMCA notices received, the review will assess the overall effectiveness of the College’s policy and procedures to promote the legal use of copyrighted materials.
 Any changes to the policy and/or procedures as a result of the review will take effect at the commencement of the following academic year.